SV-ZeroOne/Hacking_Write-ups/thm_wonderland.md

 The linpeas scan as alice did reveal something interesting which is the capabilities set for perl.
 This can lead to privilege escalation as we will describe later.
 We cannot use this now as alice is not allowed to run perl.

-There is a way to escalate our privileges to the **rabbit** user by leveraging the python script we found earlier _**/home/alice/walrus_and_the_carpenter.py**_
+There is a way to escalate our privileges to the **rabbit** user by leveraging the python script we found earlier **/home/alice/walrus_and_the_carpenter.py**
 If you _cat_ the file you will see it **imports random** library.
-Python loads the library by first checking where it is located by using the $PATH system variables.
+Python loads the library by first checking where it is located by using the python path system variables.
 You can check the path variable by using the following command in your shell.

 ```
 python3 -c 'import sys; print(sys.path)';